 - The customer submits a contact or order form.

 - A purchase is concluded

 - The customer takes part in a raffle

-Before deciding which system you want to use, consider whether the costs are worth the benefits.
+Before deciding which system to use, consider whether the costs are worth the benefits.
 For example, 30 euros for an ad campaign may seem like a lot.
-However, is this is linked to an annual subscription of an insurance policy worth 1,500 euros, the 30 euros have been well spent.
+However, if this is linked to an annual subscription of an insurance policy worth 1,500 euros, the 30 euros have been well spent.
 But if you are an online shop for T-shirts or souvenirs, such an investment does not pay off.

 SEA and Possible Effects on SEO

 With targeted campaigns in SEA, you increase the traffic on your website.
-You gain more visibility on the web and there is a chance that your company or online shop will be entered directly into the browser’s address bar more often.
+You gain more visibility on the web, and there is a chance that your company or online shop will be entered directly into the browser’s address bar more often.

 Google notices these direct type-ins and gives your website a higher trust in the long run, associated with a better ranking.
 The increased number of clicks and the rising traffic to your website flow into evaluating your internet presence—the page quality increases and, thus, the ranking.